 A fast can obviously be a diet and stop there, however, a true Daniel Fast should be coupled with other spiritual disciplines such as prayer and time spent in God's Word.

-In my case, fasting along with intense prayer created a heightened sensitivity to God’s voice and allowed me to gain wisdom and clarity on what to do and where to go next.
-This also provided a more biblical perspective on things going on around me.
+In my case, fasting along with intense prayer created a heightened discerned that allowed me to gain wisdom and clarity on what to do and where to go next.
+This also provided a more clear perspective on things going on around me.